 Why choose this course

-This is the only course in the UK that will give you advanced interpreting skills in all modes of interpreting, including consecutive and simultaneous, sim-consec, chuchotage, sight translation, dialogue and distance interpreting.
+This is the only course in the UK that will give you advanced interpreting skills in all interpreting modes, including consecutive and simultaneous, chuchotage, sight translation, dialogue and distance interpreting.
 We’re the first university to teach remote and mobile interpreting based on research in distance interpreting, which will give you excellent and flexible career opportunities.

-We’re a member of the Chartered Institute of Linguists, the Institute of Translation and Interpreting, the Translation Automation User Society and the European Language Industry Association, so you’ll benefit from excellent connections and be taught to industry standards.
-You’ll also benefit from our cutting-edge facilities, multilingual learning resources and from regular opportunities to interact with future employers and interpreters’ work environments and be taught to industry standards.
+We’re a member of the Chartered Institute of Linguists, the Institute of Translation and Interpreting, the Translation Automation User Society and the European Language Industry Association, so you’ll benefit from excellent connections with future employers and interpreters’ work environments and be taught to industry standards.

 What you will study